psyking841/mysite/README.md

     -e PGDATA=/var/lib/postgresql/data/pgdata \
     -v /Users/shengyip/Workspace/mysite/db_data:/var/lib/postgresql/data \
     -p 5432:5432 \
-    postgres:12
+    postgres:13
 ```
-Run PgAdmin:
+Run PgAdmin if you need UI:
 ```
 docker run -p 80:80 \
      -e 'PGADMIN_DEFAULT_EMAIL=psyking841@gmail.com' \
      -e 'PGADMIN_DEFAULT_PASSWORD=mysecretpassword' \
      -d dpage/pgadmin4
 ```

 For how to connect to service on the host machine from container, see [this page](https://docs.docker.com/docker-for-mac/networking/#use-cases-and-workarounds).
+Basically,
+1. Go to localhost:80 in browser
+2. Login PGAdmin using above credential in docker command
-Basically, using `host.docker.internal` in stead of `localhost`.
+3. Create connection but using `host.docker.internal` in stead of `localhost` for host.
+4. Username: postgres; password is in docker command.

 To switch to postgres DB, using following settings:
 ```